-EveryPlate and HelloFresh are two popular meal delivery services that allow customers to select meals each week and prepare and cook homestyle recipes at home.
+EveryPlate and HelloFresh are two popular meal delivery services that allow customers to select meals each week, then prepare and cook homestyle recipes at home.
 Founded in 2018, EveryPlate was launched by HelloFresh as a lower-cost alternative for at-home meal kits.
 Each service creates a weekly rotation of meals that are diverse, ready in about six steps, and take about 30 minutes to prepare.

 Touted as “America’s best value meal kit,” we were curious to see how EveryPlate compares to HelloFresh.
-We enlisted a tasting panel to try a week of meals from each service to test and observe what sets EveryPlate and HelloFresh apart from each other and identify what we love about each company.
+We enlisted a tasting panel to try a week of meals from each service.
+Our panel tested and observed EveryPlate vs. HelloFresh to determine what sets them apart and identify what we love about each company.

 EveryPlate vs. HelloFresh: Price

 EveryPlate markets itself as an affordable meal company.
-Plans are designed for two or four people, with an option for three, four, or five meals a week.
-When we signed up to try EveryPlate in August 2021, we were offered $30 off of our first box.
-We chose the plan for two people with five meals a week, which came to $29.89.
-Without a first-time use discount code, the same plan would be $59.89, which includes $9.99 shipping.
-That comes to $4.99 per serving.
+Plans are designed for two or four people, with an option for three, four, five, or six meals a week.
+When we signed up to try EveryPlate, we were offered $39 off of our first box.
+We chose the plan for two people with five meals a week, which came to $18.90.
+Without a first-time use discount code, the same plan would be $64.90, plus $8.99 shipping.
+Each serving costs $6.49.

-HelloFresh is a more expensive option, but as of August 2021, the company does offer first-time incentives as well.
+HelloFresh is a more expensive option, but the company does offer first-time incentives, as well.
 HelloFresh has plans for two or four people, with an option to select two, three, four, five, or six meals a week.
 The more you order each week, the less you pay for a serving.
-For example, if you select a classic meat and vegetable plan for two people for two recipes a week, you pay $12.99 per serving, with a total of $58.95, which includes an $8.99 shipping fee.
-However, if you select a plan for two people with six recipes a week, you pay $8.99 per serving, with a weekly total of $116.87, which includes an $8.99 shipping fee.
+For example, if you select a classic meat and vegetable plan for two people for two recipes a week, you pay $12.49 per serving, with a total of $60.95, which includes an $10.99 shipping fee.
+However, if you select a plan for two people with six recipes a week, you pay $9.79 per serving, with a weekly total of $128.47, which includes a $10.99 shipping fee.

 Bottom line: EveryPlate is a more affordable option than HelloFresh, with a price per serving costing roughly half that of HelloFresh.